ArshdeepSingh98/ArshdeepSingh98/README.md

 <h3 align="center">I believe in Active learning and Problem Solving.</h3>

 ## About Me
-- 🔭 I'm currently a Graduate student at Arizona State University
+- 🔭 Graduate student at Arizona State University
+- 💼 2+ Industry experience in Software and Web development
-- 🤔 I’m currently working on Reinforcement Learning Project based on LLMs.
+- 🤔 Worked on Reinforcement Learning Project based on LLMs
-- 🌱 I’m currently learning Machine Learning and Frontend Development.
+- 🌱 Interested in Machine Learning / Front-end Development roles
-- 👯 I’m looking to collaborate on Team Projects and Open-source repositories.
+- 👯 Love to collaborate within a team environment to build a product
-- 💬 Ask me about **React**, **Javascript**, **HTML/CSS** principles.
+- 💬 Ask me about **React**, **Javascript**, **HTML/CSS** principles
 - 📫 How to reach me: asroideva@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Hobbies: I like to play video games and watch mystery movies.
+- ⚡ Hobbies: Games, Books

 <!--
 **ArshdeepSingh98/ArshdeepSingh98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.